Imitation Learning from a Single Temporally Misaligned Video: Experiments

 \subsection{Experimental Setup}

 \textbf{Environments.} We evaluate our approach across two environments (details in Appendix~\ref{app:env_details}): \begin{itemize}[nosep, leftmargin=*] \item \textbf{Meta-World~\cite{yu2021metaworldbenchmarkevaluationmultitask}}.
 Following~\citet{fu2024robot}, we use ten tasks from the Meta-world environment to evaluate the effectiveness of \ours{} reward in the robotic manipulation domain.
+On each rollout, the locations of task-relevant objects are randomized according to the default setup of Metaworld.
+The training and evaluation seeds are also different.
 We classify the tasks into three difficulty levels based on the number of types of motions required and whether the task requires precision.
 Visual demonstrations are generated using hand-engineered policies provided by the environment. \item \textbf{Humanoid.} We define four tasks in the MuJoCo \texttt{Humanoid-v4} environment~\citep{mujoco} to examine how well \ours{} works with precise motion.
 Because there is no predefined expert, we obtain visual demonstrations by rendering an interpolation between the initial and goal joint state. \end{itemize}

 \textbf{RL Policy.} For Meta-world, we follow the RL setup in ~\citet{fu2024robot}.
 We train DrQ-v2 \cite{yarats2021masteringvisualcontinuouscontrol} with state-based input for 1M steps and evaluate the policy every 10k steps on 10 randomly seeded environments.
 For the Humanoid environment, we train SAC~\cite{haarnoja2018softactorcriticoffpolicymaximum} for 2M steps and evaluate the policy every 20k steps on 8 environments.
 All policies use state-based input, and in metaworld we include an additional feature that represents the percentage of total timesteps passed.
 Appendix~\ref{app:rl} contains RL training details and hyperparameters.